Kidboo10/Cepheid-kodprov/README.md

 * get all descriptions from a movie id
     * curl -X GET http://localhost:9443/app/api/1.0/movies/get/descriptions/3

+* delete one description from a movie, with movie id and description id
+    * curl -X DELETE http:/localhost:9443/app/api/1.0/movies/delete/description/movieId/2/descriptionId/4

 * create a new movie
     * curl --header "Content-Type: application/json" \